AimeurAmin/authsys/README.md

 localhost:port/ (port is 3000 by default if not occupied by another app!)

-*to register users use:
+### to register users use:

-----localhost:port/user/signup
+localhost:port/user/signup

---------with the following parameters in Body -> raw -> JSON:
+with the following parameters in Body -> raw -> JSON:

 ------------username,